-Every month we’ll announce new and ongoing volunteer opportunities.
-Check out what’s in store in April.
+Every month there are new and ongoing volunteer opportunities at the food bank.
+Check out what’s in store in June.